freret/casino-237/README.md

     ```
     java init.HelloWorld
     ```
-    3. Repeat steps 3 and 4 with the `InputOutput` class, ensuring that both run smoothly.
+    3. Repeat steps i and ii with the `InputOutput` class, ensuring that both run smoothly.
 4. Start editing in Eclipse
     1. Open Eclipse with whichever workspace you use
     2. Select `File > Import` from the main menu